David-Mastalski/Invitation-to-a-date/README.md

 ### Environment Setup

-Create a `.env` file in the root directory of the project based on `.env.example` and fill it in with your Firebase project details (Your project → Project settings → Generals):
+Create a `.env` file in the root directory of the project based on `.env.example` and fill it in with your Firebase project details (Your project → Project settings → General):